FlowRunner-AI/docs/automations/content/flow-management/callflowpermission.md

 With these steps, managing permissions becomes a seamless part of your workflow in Backendless, allowing you to maintain the right balance between functionality and security.

-## Wrapping Up

-Managing execution permissions is a critical step in securing your Backendless Automations.
+Managing execution permissions is a critical step in securing your FlowRunner™.
 By carefully assigning these permissions, you ensure that your automations are not just powerful and efficient but also safe and under control.
 Whether you're dealing with sensitive data or just want to keep your workflows running smoothly, taking the time to configure these settings is well worth the effort.
 And remember, Backendless is designed to make this process as easy as possible, so you can focus on what you do best: building amazing applications.